telerik/teststudio-docs/docs/automated-tests/scheduling/multiple-machines-scheduling-setup/create-scheduling-server.md

 You can start the Scheduling config wizard in any of the following ways:

-* Once Test Studio services get installed (no matter in which edition of the product), the installation wizard suggests to start the **Configure Test Studio Services** automatically.

-    ![Start scheduling setup wizard after installation of services][1]

 * The  wizard can be accessed through the Windows Start menu by typing *Configure Test Studio Services*.

     ![Configure scheduling setup wizard][12a]